In this guide, we’ll be discussing the difference between a headshot photo and a portrait.

 A headshot photo is a very simple portrait.

-This type of headshot may include photos taken within the studio, but headshots are also often captured outside of the studio environment to give them an authentic feel.
+This type of headshot may include photos taken within the studio, but headshots are also often captured outside the studio environment to give them an authentic feel.

 When someone refers to a headshot photo, it usually entails a tight crop showing only the head and shoulders.